wp-plugins/fourteen-extended/readme.txt

 Fourteen Extended will help you center align your entire site, set your blog feed to the glorious Twenty Fourteen full width look plus an option to set the single posts to full width too!
 Please report any issues on the support forums.

+For better and quick responses to your support request please use the plugin forum at: http://wpdefault.com/forums/forum/fourteen-extended/

 == Installation ==

 1. Take the easy route and install through the WordPress plugin adder OR